shadreza/Learning-GraphQL/readme.md

 ### schema.js

 Here the **schema.js** is the file that holds all the type-Definitions of all the collections that we can query on.
 Here in a specific type we are to set what are the things that can be queried upon and what will be the return type and also things like nullable or non-nullable.
-And the parameters that we pass here can be taken from the **args** param from the **resolvers**
+And the parameters that we pass here can be taken from the **args** param from the **resolvers**.
+Here the **type** keyword is for the typeDefs, **input** is for the **grouping of sets of arguments together and can be used in another field**

 <br/>